 Jesus is in the life and on the throne.
 Self is yielding to Jesus.
 The person sees Jesus' influence and direction in their life.

 “He who is spiritual appraises all things … we have the mind of Christ” (1 Corinthians 2:15-16, NASB).

 (One who has received Christ, but who lives in defeat because he is trying to live the Christian life in his own strength.)

-“And I brethren, could not speak to you as to spiritual men, but as to carnal men, as to babes in Christ.
+“And I, brethren, could not speak to you as to spiritual men, but as to men of flesh, as to infants in Christ.
 I gave you milk to drink, not solid food; for you were not yet able to receive it.
-Indeed, even now you are not yet able, for you are still carnal.
-For since there is jealousy and strife among you, are you not fleshy, and are you not walking like mere men?”
-(1 Corinthians 3:1-3)
+Indeed, even now you are not yet able, for you are still fleshly.
+For since there is jealousy and strife among you, are you not fleshly, and are you not walking like mere men?”
+(1 Corinthians 3:1-3, NASB).

-Jesus said, “I came that they might have life, and might have it abundantly” (John 10:10).
+Jesus said, “I came that they may have life, and have it abundantly” (John 10:10, NASB).

-“I am the vine, you are the branches; he who abides in Me, and I in him, he bears much fruit; for apart from Me you can do nothing” (John 15:5).
+“I am the vine, you are the branches; he who abides in Me and I in him, he bears much fruit, for apart from Me you can do nothing” (John 15:5, NASB).

-“But the fruit of the spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law” (Galatians 5:22, 23).
+“But the fruit of the spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law” (Galatians 5:22-23, NASB).

-“But you shall receive power when the Holy Spirit has come upon you; and shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth” (Acts 1:8).
+“You will receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth” (Acts 1:8, NASB)